mslivo/PixelUIEngine/README.md

 These are not needed for the UI to work.
 This package contains useful classes that integrate seamlessly with the Engine and use the internal formats and classes.

 #### core.engine.tools/ ...
-GameEngine
+AppEngine

-Provides a basic framework for a game engine which works on data in update cycles.
+Provides a basic framework for an engine which works in update cycles, provides input/output handling.
-Offers input/output handling and uses an adapter approach similar to the UIEngine.
+Uses the same Adapter approach as the UIEngine.

 #### core.engine.tools/ ...
 JsonInlcudeParser

 A json parser which supports include files via JSON comments.

 #### core.engine.tools/ ...
-ListThreadUpdater

-Used for iterating over large lists by splitting the workload over multiple threads.

-#### core.engine.tools/ ...
 ParticleSystem

-A particle system using the MediaManager and CMedia graphics formats.
-Uses object pooling for performance.
+High performance particle systems using the MediaManager CMedia graphics formats and primitves.

 #### core.engine.tools/ ...
 SettingsManager